Property Tax Comparison: Tamil Nadu vs Other South Indian States Explained

 Rebates and Exemptions

-- Senior Citizens & Women Property Owners: Can get up to 25% off on property tax.
+- Senior Citizens & Women Owners: Up to 25% discount

 Property Taxes in Other South Indian States